 What do you all think?
 Would you agree that those are the primary problems?

-Hey Christi, thanks for articulating the clarification.
+Hey Deactivated user, thanks for articulating the clarification.
 I see this as three separate requests, only one of which is covered by the idea under discussion here.

 (1) The current "Treat ungraded as zeros" function should be accompanied by clear verbiage that this is a hypothetical exercise that does not actually give zero grades to any students.